The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 I need help!
 I've never written a grant before!
 What if I don't get it right the first time?

 We have Grant Writing Orientations on Zoom, as well as a dedicated PAC Executive Member to act as an Application Mentor.
 We want your ideas to be successful.
-Once you've submitted your proposal, our team will look at it and ask for clarification if it needs help to get "PAC Meeting Ready."
+Once you've submitted your proposal, our team will look at it and ask for clarification if it doesn't meet eligibility requirements or is unclear.
 If you think you will need help, please reach out more than 10 days prior to the application deadline.
 We are volunteers and need time to reply.

 Is funding available for gear?
 Is there a central repository for gear?